Duncan Eagles: Career

 He was described as "fast becoming one of the most exciting players emerging on the UK jazz scene" by Jazzwise.
-With Partikel he has released four albums and they were described as “one of the most exciting trios in improvised music” (Jazz Podium).
+With Partikel he has released four albums and they were described as "one of the most exciting trios in improvised music" (Jazz Podium).
 Their album String Theory included a string quartet.
-The Guardian reviewed the album:
+The Guardian reviewed the album, with critic John Fordham saying:

 "Saxophonist Duncan Eagles has sought a fresh challenge, in balancing Partikel’s familiar free-jazzy energy with a compositional coherence that draws the textures of the string players and the trio into striking and often unexpectedly seductive accords."
 It was listed in The Daily Telegraph's best albums of 2015.

 According to the BBC Music Magazine, "Eagles's tone on his various horns achieves an impressive blend of colours and dynamics.
 His compositions and arrangements, embracing sinuous, sinewy elegance, spiky funk and languid ballads, repay close attention."

-He also teaches saxophone, is a tutor at 'The Dordogne International Jazz Summer School' in France and previously at The Hideaway jazz club.
+He also teaches saxophone, is a tutor at the Dordogne International Jazz Summer School in France and previously at The Hideaway jazz club.